 There are some people who don’t have to lodge a return:

 - If you’re a foreign resident and your only income is Australia was interest, franked dividends or royalties

 - Or if you’re on a working holiday (417 or 462 visa holder) and your taxable income for the year is less and $37,001 and you paid 15% withholding tax on your taxable income.

 If your income is below the tax-free threshold of $18,200 or you had no income at all, you still need to notify the ATO.
 Instead of lodging a late tax return, you’ll need to submit an ATO ‘Non-lodgement Advice’.
 This lets the ATO know that you were not required to lodge a tax return for that year.
 This will also assist if you are receiving benefits from the government.

 If you’ve missed the deadline, its best to head down to your ITP The Income Tax Professionals branch to minimise any potential penalties.
-Our Professionals will be able to prepare your tax return with minimum stress and will advise you on your penalty situation.
+Our Tax Accountants will be able to prepare your tax return with minimum stress and will advise you on your penalty situation.

 ITP The Income Tax Professionals have been helping over 300,000 individual Australians with their tax each year for 50 years.
 Need extra help?
 No need to worry.
 We can help you get sorted no matter your circumstances.